Filter by Category

 Cancellation Policy:

-Camp transfers or full refunds will be given for cancellations requested one week or more before the camp start date.
-For cancellation requests received less than one week before the camp start date, you may choose to transfer to another camp or receive a refund minus registration fees of up to $20.
+Camp transfers or full refunds will be given for cancellations requested one week or more in advance of the camp start date.
+For cancellation requests received less than one week before the camp start date, you may choose to transfer to another camp or receive a refund less registration fees of $15.99.

 Minimum enrollment: 6